Configuring a Course Pacakage

 Course Package Overview

 Each course is assumed to be divied into units.
 For example, a course on probabiliy may have units such as combinatorics, or random variables.
 Each unit will have a set of questions.
-Typically, the instructor will A course package (or solution package) is a lightweight, instructor‑authored bundle that tells the LLM grader which units belong to a course and where to find their XML definitions for the questions and solutions in that unit.
+Corrsponding to the course is a course package (or solution package) is a lightweight, instructor‑authored bundle that tells the LLM grader which units belong to a course and where to find their XML definitions for the questions and solutions in that unit.
 It contains:

 • a single configuration file: llmgrader_config.xml